-PRINCE2, IPMA, and PMI are three different project management methodologies.
-They all share the same goal, which is achieving a successful project, but each offers a unique approach.
+PRINCE2, IPMA, and PMI.
+These are three project management methodologies.
+They all have the same goal, which is to achieve a successful project.
+However, each offers a unique approach.

 PRINCE2, a methodology developed in the United Kingdom, provides a detailed and structured framework for project management.
 It defines roles and processes, emphasizing project control and documentation.
 PRINCE2 offers certifications at two levels: Foundation and Practitioner.